-Using the LOC method of moisturizing - Liquid (or Leave-In).
-Oil.
-Cream. - is popular among naturals but the order depends on the person and their hair needs.
+Using the LCO method of moisturizing - Liquid (or Leave-In),Cream and Oil or Pomade. - is popular among naturals but the order depends on the person and their hair needs.
 But, whichever order you use LOC or LCO, you may find that you need to moisturize more often during the cooler months or switch out your summer faves for others that are a bit heavier to give your hair some extra protection against the cold.

 2. USE HEAVIER BUTTERS/OILS TO SEAL

 To create a stronger layer of protection from the cold air, using something heavier to seal the moisture into your hair strands is recommended.
 Of course, use what works best for your hair structure, whether it’s thin and fine or thick and course.
-Sealing your hair with an oil or butter helps keep your hair moisturized longer to prevent breakage that’s all too common in the fall and winter months.
+Sealing your hair with an oil, butter or pomade helps keep your hair moisturized longer to prevent breakage that’s all too common in the fall and winter months.

-The more method of moisturizing, the better.
-If you’ve been deep conditioning every two weeks or with every other wash day, you may want to step your game up and go for weekly deep conditioning treatments and hot oil treatment every month as it gets colder out.
+The more method of moisturizing the better.
+If you’ve been deep conditioning every two weeks or every month you may want to step your game up and go for weekly deep conditioning treatments and hot oil treatment every month as it gets colder out.
 A simple hot oil treatment will lead to stronger healthier hair and scalp.